bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

 ---
 title: "Postgres vs. MySQL: a Complete Comparison in 2024"
 author: Tianzhou
-updated_at: 2024/01/11 12:00
+updated_at: 2024/09/16 12:00
 feature_image: /content/blog/postgres-vs-mysql/cover.webp
 tags: Industry
 featured: true
-description: 'An extensive comparison between Postgres and MySQL on performance, features, security, extensibility, usability, architecture, ecosystem and more.'
+description: 'An extensive comparison between Postgres and MySQL on performance, features, security, extensibility, usability, architecture, ecosystem, industry best practices.'
 ---

 <HintBlock type="info">

 This post is updated regularly.
 For the impatience, jump to the [last section](#postgres-or-mysql) to see the comparison table.
+The [References](#references) collects many industry best practices.

 </HintBlock>